OpenSourceEconomics/skillmodels/docs/source/model_specs.rst

 Q1 is the anchoring outcome and the list contains all anchored factors.
 In the example this is just fac1.

 The example does not use endogeneity correction but adding it would be very easy.
-If for example fac2 was the endogenous factor one only had to add the following subdictionary to the model dictionary:
+If for example fac2 was the endogenous factor that depends on both other latent factors:

 .. code::

-    "endog_correction": {"endog_factor": "fac2", "endog_function": "linear"}
+    "endog_correction": {"endog_factor": "fac2", "endog_function": linear"}

 ..
-Note:: Endogeneity correction is already implemented but not completely tested yet.
+Note:: Currently the endogeneity correction option cannot be used.
+The one proposed by CHS suffers from the type of renormalization that was criticized by Wiswall and Agostinelli and it will be quite a lot of work to make implement a version without those renormalizations.

 The "general" section of the model dictionary:
 **********************************************